huajun07/nusmods-extension/README.md

 - Blocking out certain timings
 - Sort optimal schedules accoriding to decreasing minimum vacancy for higher likelyhood of getting desired schedule
+- Using geographical data to add padding time for travelling to provide a more realistic schedule